John C. Metzler Jr.: Early life

 John C. Metzler Jr. was born in 1947 to John C. Metzler Sr. and his wife Bernadette.
 He was one of four sons.
 He attended schools in Arlington, Virginia, including Fort Myer Elementary School (now closed), Alice West Fleet Elementary School (formerly Patrick Henry Elementary School), and Wakefield High School.

 Metzler first moved to Arlington National Cemetery in 1951 at the age of four when his father was named the cemetery's Superintendent.
 His father, John C. Metzler Sr., presided over the burial of President John F. Kennedy in 1963, an event the younger Metzler remembers watching while standing next to his father.
 Metzler says he used to play among the tombstones and trees, used to ride a sled down the cemetery's snow-covered hills, and had an "uncanny ease" with the ceremony and procedures of military burial.
 Cemetery personnel often permitted him to climb on the caisson or ride the ceremonial riderless horse after funerals there.
 His favorite places were the warehouse (where he would talk to the repairmen), his father's office in the administration building, and the overlook facing the Washington Monument on the grounds of Arlington House.

 Metzler lived in the cemetery until he was 19 years old.
 He joined the United States Army in 1966, and served as a helicopter chief in the Vietnam War.
 Metzler left the Army after three years.
 Metzler's first civilian job was repairing airplanes and helicopters.
 Initially, it did not seem possible for him to assume the same position as his father, as a federal law required that the Superintendent be a disabled veteran.
 This law was changed in 1973.
 With more than half of all federal cemetery managers due to retire soon, Metzler's father suggested that he begin training in cemetery management.
-He served a one-year apprenticeship Beverly National Cemetery in New Jersey.
+He served a one-year apprenticeship at Beverly National Cemetery in New Jersey.
 He rose within the military cemetery management ranks over the years, serving at cemeteries in Arkansas, California, New York, and South Dakota.
 His last position before joining Arlington National Cemetery was as area director for the United States Department of Veterans Affairs, where he oversaw operations at 40 national military cemeteries.

 Metzler and his wife, Kathy, have three sons.